particle-iot/docs/src/content/reference/device-os/firmware.md

 This library allows your device to control RC (hobby) servo motors.
 Servos have integrated gears and a shaft that can be precisely controlled.
 Standard servos allow the shaft to be positioned at various angles, usually between 0 and 180 degrees.
 Continuous rotation servos allow the rotation of the shaft to be set to various speeds.

+This example uses pin D0, but D0 cannot be used for Servo on all devices.

 ```cpp
 // EXAMPLE CODE